-What are the symptoms of fibroids?
+What are fibroids?

-- heavy, long and painful periods
+- heavy or long periods

 - pain during sex